Bar in Grand Rapids, United States

 What's the signature drink at Licari's Sicilian Pizza Kitchen-No.1?

-No drink menu details are confirmed for this venue.
+No drink menu details are confirmed.
 Sicilian-style pizza spots in the Midwest commonly pair with Italian-American staples like craft beer or house wine, but specific offerings here aren't documented.
 Check directly with the restaurant at 3123 Leonard St NE before your visit if drinks are a priority.

 Does Licari's Sicilian Pizza Kitchen-No.1 have happy hour deals?